-4. What is the first step that I can take right now toward my goal?
+4. What is the first step that I can take right now towards my goal?

 5. What is my next immediate step?

-But wait, you may say, - what if it actually doesn’t work?
-How can I be sure that if I take the approach path, then the things will work out?
+But wait, you may say, what if it actually doesn’t work?
+How can I be sure that if I take the approach path, then things will work out?

 The answer is – you can’t be sure.
 Things may or may not work out.
-But if you keep the status quo because you make the decisions based on avoidance, you will never allow yourself a chance to move ahead.
-And only if you take a leap of faith and things do not work out, you can find out that you are way more resourceful and resilient than you ever knew.
-You will cope and you will remedy and – you know what – you will be more likely to face the next dilemma from an approach position.
-Because you will want to experience that exhilarating feeling again and you will feel more courage to pursue it.
+But, if you keep to the status quo because you make your decisions based on avoidance, you will never allow yourself a chance to move ahead.
+Only if you take a leap of faith and things do not work out, you can find out that you are far more resourceful and resilient than you ever knew.
+You will cope and you will remedy and – you know what – you will be more likely to face the next dilemma from an approach position because you will want to experience that exhilarating feeling again and you will feel more courage to pursue it.
 (You can learn more about coping with the fear of unknown in this article: Meet Your Best Friend: Uncertainty.)

 Anna Prudovski is a Psychologist and the Clinical Director of Turning Point Psychological Services.
 She has a special interest in treating anxiety disorders and OCD, as well as working with parents.